-Philippa Cottam was a lecturer in the Department between 1983 and 1990.
+Philippa Cottam was a lecturer at the University between 1932 and 1990.
 She died in 1990 at the age of 33 following a courageous fight against cancer.
-Her husband David was the architect of the clinic and his design turned a house with various outbuildings into a single integrated building that houses the clinical facilities of the Department of Human Communication Sciences.
+Her husband David was the architect of the clinic and his design turned a house with various outbuildings into a single integrated building that houses the clinical facilities of the Division of Human Communication Sciences.

 - To further the memory of Philippa Cottam, her work and her commitment to research and clinical excellence in the field of communication disorders.

 - To encourage excellence in services provided by the clinic bearing Philippa's name through the provision of equipment for that clinic.